AT&T Mobility: Coverage

 In 2011, it was reported that AT&T would upgrade its network to HSPA+ throughout the year, which it would market as offering 4G-grade speeds.
 On September 18, 2011, AT&T first launched LTE service in 5 U.S. metropolitan areas, with plans for serving 15 markets by the end of the year.
 AT&T's LTE rollout was noticeably slower than that of its competitor, Verizon Wireless, with the company stating that its then-proposed acquisition of T-Mobile USA would be necessary.
 In November 2012, AT&T promoted the network as serving 150 million users, with plans to double its coverage by 2014.

 On January 1, 2017, AT&T discontinued its 2G GSM network.

 In April 2017, AT&T announced that it would upgrade its existing LTE networks in selected markets to support LTE Advanced and LTE Advanced Pro features, marketed as "5G Evolution" (5G E).

 In January 2018, AT&T stated that it intended to deploy 5G NR service by the end of the year.

-Starting February 22, 2022, AT&T discontinued its 3G UMTS network, according to AT&T. However, as of April 9, 2022, some media outlets are reporting that AT&T's UMTS network is still working for them in their area, despite confirmed reports of shutdowns in other areas, suggesting that the network is being shut-down gradually area by area.
-In addition, AT&T has declined to respond to questions from the media regarding the 3G shutdown process and whether it has been completed, leaving the actual completion date of the final nationwide shutdown unclear.